Bins777/veritas-project/README.md

 P.S
 Take your time to enjoy and experience our dashboard!
-Thankyou and best of luck..
+Thankyou and best of luck
-Tim Veritas
+-Tim Veritas